Protocol & Information

 Apply a generous amount of bite material to the occlusal plate, ensuring the incisal edges make full contact with the fences and create as many indentations as possible.
 The facial midline and occlusal fences should be properly aligned with each other.

-When Identifying the baseline we are basing off of the corner of the ear (Otobasion Superius) and corner of the eye (Exocanthion).
-It is important that the patient’s head position is at 0 degrees and you are eye level with the patient.
-If the patient has long hair, they pull it back or secure it with a hair tie so that the ear is not covered.
+When identifying the baseline, the reference points are the corner of the ear (Otobasion Superius) and the corner of the eye (Exocanthion).
+It is essential that the patient's head is positioned at 0 degrees and that the operator is at eye level with the patient.
+If the patient has long hair, ensure it is pulled back or secured with a hair tie so the ear remains visible.

 For analog use the black cube and black components.
 For digital, use the white cube, and the white components.